 No Commercialisation (Core)

-A Licence or Sublicence granted in accordance with this clause 5 does not permit the Commonwealth or its sublicensee to Commercialise any IP in the TD, Software or Contract Material.
+A Licence or Sublicence granted in accordance with this clause 5 does not permit the Commonwealth or its Sublicensee to Commercialise any IP in the TD, Software or Contract Material.

 For the avoidance of doubt, clause 5.10.1 does not prevent the Commonwealth from granting a sublicence in accordance with the rights granted in this clause 5 to a person for the purpose of the person providing goods or services to the Commonwealth for a Defence Purpose.